bees-hive/elegant-git/CONTRIBUTING.md

 ------------------
 Use the following test name template - `'<command args>': <describe what will be tested>` like `'check -s': trailing spaces in the staged changes`.

-@todo #89 Apply test name template for all unit tests.
-Please update assertions if required.

 Run
 ---
 Use one of the following commands to run the unit tests: